coatespt/cursor-twitter/USER_MANUAL.md

 This manual describes how to use all the programs and utilities in the Twitter subject detection pipeline.
 The project is organized into several categories:

+### Extraction of Subjects From the Firehose with Z-Filters
 - **Preprocessor**: Converts original Twitter JSON files to CSV format
-- **Main Application**: The core Twitter processing pipeline
+- **Main Application**: The core Twitter processing pipeline to extract subjects from the firehose with Z-Filters
+- **Main Application Display**: Explore the subjects extracted from the firehose

+### Semantic Interpretation of Subjects Via Ollama AI
+- **AI Application**: Organizes the output of the main application in Posgres and sends it to Ollama for analysis of the semantics of the subjects
+- **AI Application Display**: Explore the subjects as interpretd by Ollama AI

+### Utilities and Ancilary Programs
 - **Go Utilities** (`util_go/`): Production utilities for data analysis and processing
 - **Test Utilities** (`util_test/`): Testing and debugging tools
 - **Shell Scripts** (`util_shell/`): Automation and convenience scripts

+### Not Bumping Into Others With Z-Filters
-When running the project, you have two options for configuration:
+When running the main subject extraction project, you have two options for configuration:

 1. **Copy and modify the main config**: Copy `config/config.yaml` and adjust it to suit, naming it something like `config/config.my-computer.yaml`
 2. **Use config overrides (recommended)**: Keep the main `config/config.yaml` unchanged and use the `-override` flag to apply custom settings from separate files